 Contact Us for a Free Consultation

-If you have been arrested or charged with possessing a deadly weapon with the intent to assault, contact Los Angeles Criminal Defense Attorney John Rogers at the Law Offices of John D. Rogers.
-Call 877-888-9820 for a free confidential consultation concerning your rights and defenses.
+If you have been arrested or charged with possessing a deadly weapon with the intent to assault, then contact the Law Offices of John D. Rogers to schedule a free consultation with an experienced Orange County criminal defense attorney.